Contested Adoption Cases

 Simply put, a contested adoption occurs when one biological parent, usually the birth mother, plans to put a child up for adoption, while the biological father does not want the child put up for adoption.
 In most cases, contested adoption centers around an unborn or newborn.
 In some cases, the father doesn't even know about the adoption and only finds out once the legal process has started.

-There are several reasons a birth father may contest an adoption.
+There are several reasons a birth father may be contesting adoption.
 He may not have known about the pregnancy or may feel like he was manipulated into agreeing to the adoption.
 In some cases, the father changes his mind.

 While most contested adoptions are initiated by the birth father, other family members can also legally object to the adoption.